 If you live in rented property you’re at the mercy of the landlords and if they’re not up to the job of making sure you’re safe in terms of gas and electric, then you’re in trouble.
 You could be at risk of being involved in an accident at any time, so you need to make sure your landlords are doing everything they can to ensure your safety.
-In this post, we’re going to be looking at electrical safety advice, so it’s useful to a tenant and if you’re a landlord.
+In this post, our team of experienced electricians in Edinburgh are looking at electrical safety advice, so it’s useful to both a tenant and a landlord.

 A lack of understanding may play its part, that and burying your head in the sand, but something needs to be done.
 Often, landlords AND tenants weren’t entirely sure who exactly was responsible from electrical safety in the home.